intel/iot-js-api/api/board/aio.md

 - Otherwise if `options` is a dictionary, let `init` be `options`.
 It may contain the following [`AIO`](#aio) properties:
   * `pin` for board pin name with the valid values defined by the board
   * `rateLimit`.
-- If any of the `init` properties has invalid value, throw `InvalidAccessError`.
+- If any of the `init` properties has an invalid value, throw `InvalidAccessError`.
 - If `board` is `undefined` or `null`, let `board` be the default board connected.
 If no default board exists, throw `InvalidAccessError`.
 - Let `aio` be the `AIO`](#aio) object representing the pin identified by the `name` argument.
-- Initialize the `aio.address` property with the board specific pin mapping value, if available.
+- Initialize the `aio.address` property with the board-specific pin mapping value, if available.
 - Request the underlying platform to initialize AIO on the given `board` for the given pin `name`.
 - In case of failure, return `null`.
 - Initialize the `value` property with `undefined`.